Last winter, when I visited my uncle’s home in Minnesota, I witnessed a Spider Plant with yellow leaves on his porch.

 Is it Normal for Spider Plant Leaves to Turn Yellow?

-This usually happens when you stop caring for your Spider Plant and don’t give them enough sunlight, fertilizer, temperature, humidity, or look after them when they are sick.
+Yellowing usually happens when you stop caring for your Spider Plant and don’t give them enough sunlight, fertilizer, temperature, humidity, or look after them when they are sick.

-However, if you give your Spider Plant all the primary care, but its leaves still turn yellow, there may be other reasons!
+However, if you give your Spider Plant all the primary care but its leaves still turn yellow, there may be other reasons!

-As the plant ages, its leaves turn yellow, which is nothing to worry about as it’s a part of the plant’s life cycle.
+As the plant ages, its leaves turn yellow, which is nothing to worry about as it’s part of the plant’s life cycle.

 Normally, aging Spider Plants lose their leaves from the bottom up, and you can make way for the new leaves by pruning the old leaves.